How to Write the NYU Supplemental Essay: Examples + Guide 2025/2026

 (Note: This question is only available to those who select "yes" to being considered for the MLK Scholars program in the "New York Campus" section of the CommonApp)

 When you hear the words “community,” what comes to mind?
-Your school, your local area, cultural or religious connections, your orchestra section, the discord you started… ?
+Your school, your local area, cultural or religious connections, your orchestra section, the Discord you started … ?
 The foundation of this prompt is the community(ies) you’re a part of and how you’ve made change within it/them.

 Choose one where you’ve had measurable impact bringing positive change to that community.
-Might be the Girls Who Code club you started at your school, a city-wide initiative connecting young social entrepreneurs with sponsoring organizations, a pride festival you organized, or service work with the mosque.
+It might be the Girls Who Code club you started at your school, a city-wide initiative connecting young social entrepreneurs with sponsoring organizations, a pride festival you organized, or service work with the mosque.
 Explain why you’ve chosen to engage in this way, answering the prompt’s inquiry about your motivation.
 Lay out the details of what you did—as well as the impact you had—in order to emphasize your scholarship-worthy talents, skills and accomplishments.

-Here’s an essay that was written for a Boston College prompt, but that demonstrates the direction to head here (though it would need fairly big word count cuts).
+Here’s an essay that was written for a Boston College prompt but that demonstrates the direction to head here (though it would need fairly big word count cuts).

 Essay Example: